-- a.
-All personnel within DoD workspaces be treated with dignity and respect, and that information pertaining to allegations of harassment be treated in a private and confidential manner. - b.
-All leaders be held accountable for fostering a climate of inclusion within their organizations that supports diversity, is free from harassment, supports those who report harassment, and prohibits retaliation and reprisal against a DoD civilian employee because he or she has reported harassment, assisted in any inquiry about such allegations, or expressed opposition to harassment. - c.
+a.
+All personnel within DoD workspaces be treated with dignity and respect, and that information pertaining to allegations of harassment be treated in a private and confidential manner.

+b.
+All leaders be held accountable for fostering a climate within their organizations that supports diversity, is free from harassment, supports those who report harassment, and prohibits retaliation and reprisal against DoD civilian employees because they reported harassment, assisted in any inquiry about such allegations, or expressed opposition to harassment.

+c.
 Venues to receive and respond to allegations of harassment that detract from an efficient workplace but do not involve an EEO complaint of unlawful discrimination or a criminal allegation (e.g., sexual assault, assault, stalking).

-- d.
-Response to harassment allegations be conducted in an impartial and timely manner and, where harassing behavior exists, it is promptly stopped.
-For harassment that involves criminal activity, refer to Paragraph 4.4. - e.
-Individuals alleging they have been harassed receive information about available support services and are afforded appropriate privacy and confidentiality. - f.
-Individuals alleging harassment receive ongoing timely information regarding the status of the response to allegations and notice of disposition. - g.
-Mechanisms to collect, track, assess, and analyze data and information related to harassment are implemented and that all allegations of and reports related to harassment be afforded the proper degree of privacy and confidentiality in accordance with applicable laws, regulations, and policies. - h.
-Prominently posting and publicizing information regarding DoD Component policies and procedures to prevent and respond to harassment. - i.
-Workforce training concerning policies and procedures to prevent and respond to harassment. - j.
-Collection and provision of data to ODEI in accordance with Section 6 and as necessary to meet DoD reporting obligations. - k.
-Appropriate administrative or disciplinary action be taken against offenders in cases involving substantiated harassment. - 1.
-In cases of substantiated harassment, the findings concerning an offender are annotated within the Component's appropriate personnel records system. - m.
-Commanders or directors conduct organizational climate assessments that include an assessment of noted harassing behaviors and corrective actions. - n.
+d.
+Response to harassment allegations be conducted in an impartial and timely manner and, where harassment exists, is promptly stopped.
+For harassment that involves criminal activity, refer to Paragraph 4.4. of this issuance.

+e.
+Individuals alleging they have been harassed receive information about available support services and are afforded appropriate privacy and confidentiality.

+f.
+Individuals alleging harassment receive ongoing timely information regarding the status of the response to allegations and notice of disposition.

+g.
+Mechanisms to collect, track, assess, and analyze data and information related to harassment are implemented and that all allegations of, and reports related to harassment, be afforded the proper degree of privacy and confidentiality in accordance with applicable laws, regulations, and policies.

+h.
+Prominently posting and publicizing information regarding DoD Component policies and procedures to prevent and respond to harassment.

+i.
+Workforce training concerning policies and procedures to prevent and respond to harassment.

+j.
+Collection and provision of data to OCREOP in accordance with Section 6 of this issuance and as necessary to meet DoD reporting obligations.

+k.
+Appropriate administrative or disciplinary action be taken against offenders in cases involving substantiated harassment.

+1. Documentation of substantiated complaints of harassment that detract from an efficient workplace within the DoD Component's appropriate tracking and reporting system.

+m.
+Commanders or directors conduct organizational climate assessments that include an assessment of noted harassment and corrective actions.

+n.
 The performance evaluations of managers and supervisors include input regarding whether the manager or supervisor fostered a workplace free from harassment and retaliation, and supported policies and procedures to prevent and respond to harassment by correcting harassing conduct.

-SECTION 3: PROHIBITED HARASSMENT
+SECTION 3: HARASSMENT PROHIBITED BY THIS ISSUANCE